 First of all, a reminder of our values

-For those of you who are not familiar with our brand, here is a quick backdrop which will provide context for the point of the post.
-This post explains why we are doing things ‘the hard way’ and avoiding shady tactics such as listing jobs that don’t exist to fill our databases.
+For those of you who aren't familiar with our brand, here's a quick backdrop which will provide context for the point of the post.
+This post explains why we're doing things 'the hard way' and avoiding shady tactics such as listing jobs that don't exist to fill our databases.

 Next came the second leg of the downturn down to below $27 which took everybody by surprise (as large crashes always do).
-As I write this, we are in the ‘destruction’ phase of the cycle, where many, or even most companies are only trying to survive.
+At the time of writing, we're in the 'destruction phase' of the cycle.
+That's where many, or even most companies, focus on survival.

 The crash is epitomised by a quote from the CEO of Schlumberger, Paal Kibsgaard just a few days ago.